docker/docs/datacenter/ucp/3.0/guides/admin/install/plan-installation.md

 In distributed systems like Docker UCP, time synchronization is critical to ensure proper operation.
-As a best practice to ensure consistency between the engines in a UCP swarm, all engines should regularly synchronize time with a Network Time Protocol (NTP) server.
+As a best practice to ensure consistency between the engines in a UCP cluster, all engines should regularly synchronize time with a Network Time Protocol (NTP) server.
 If a server's clock is skewed, unexpected behavior may cause poor performance or even failures.